squidfunk/mkdocs-material/docs/reference/admonitions.md

         Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.
 Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

-  [^1]:
-    The `seealso` qualifier was originally adapted from the `readthedocs` theme, in order to make it easier for authors to migrate to Material for MkDocs.
-    However, when the title is omitted, the admonition extension will render it as `Seealso`, which is incorrect English.
-For this reason, it was deprecated in :octicons-tag-24: 7.1.5 and will be removed in :octicons-tag-24: 8.0.0.

 ## Customization